 Cloud UC (Unified Communications) refers to the leveraging of the Internet for the storage and transmission of voice, data, and video.
 Recently, Cloud UC has become a hot topic of conversation, for the simple fact that traditional means of unified communication have been relatively tepid and unjustifiable investment for many enterprises.
 The main reason, involves a lack of return on investment, the time (and money) involved in the implementation of hardware.
 In short, the grand vision that was unified communications became an ineffective dream, for the few that were willing to close their eyes and chance for it.
 Businesses simply became less dependent on hardware based in a single location, needing communications functionalities not only in the office, but everywhere else.

 Fast forward to over the course of the past year, where mobile device proliferation has grown, along with BYOD.
-Accordingly, third-party providers, along with voice and PBX integration has been a large focus for many companies looking to capitalize on the trend (see the growth of breeds and business models such as SaaS, PaaS, & IaaS, etc.).
+Accordingly, third-party providers, along with voice and PBX integration has been a large focus for many companies looking to capitalize on the trend (see the growth of breeds and business models such as CPaaS, CCaaS, & IaaS, etc.).
 Cloud Unified Communications are completely managed, stored, and accessed in various ways via the Internet – creating an infrastructure on-the-go with scalability, cost efficiency, and reliability.
 More and more enterprises are adopting these services, finding a happy medium for both the corporation and employees alike.

-Among the largest concerns for many enterprises, that is actually being addressed quite beautifully, is interoperability – the emphasis on facilitating integration of UC and BYOD no matter what the device (smartphones, tablets, PCs, laptops), to create a seamless user experience that’s similar, if not a carbon copy on a different platform.
+Among the largest concerns for many enterprises, that is actually being addressed quite beautifully, is interoperability – the emphasis on facilitating the integration of UC and BYOD no matter what the device (smartphones, tablets, PCs, laptops), to create a seamless user experience that’s similar, if not a carbon copy on a different platform.
 Many of the newer and refined builds for cloud UC allow users to comment and collaborate on the same topic in real-time, creating a level of productivity that’s as good, if not better than actually “being there”.
-Formerly, documents had to be passed along via e-mail, FTP, among other methods that were simply inefficient and time consuming.
+Formerly, documents had to be passed along via e-mail, and FTP, among other methods that were simply inefficient and time-consuming.

 As noted above, cloud UC has experienced a rapid progression, allowing for companies to employ a single interface or tool to keep workers up to speed, even if they’re out of the office.
 Due to the inherent existence of malicious attackers on the web, security measures of cloud UC have also evolved, with comprehensive security compliance and authentication to ensure availability to even the most stringent of firms.
-Eliminating the need for many workarounds and extra steps, a large amount of firms and enterprises are adopting complex cloud UC systems, immediately recognizing the difference and never turning back.
+Eliminating the need for many workarounds and extra steps, a large number of firms and enterprises are adopting complex cloud UC systems, immediately recognizing the difference and never turning back.

 Most Popular Cloud UC Features